 Faculty and Staff Directory

-Mrs. Chris Akin has been the media specialist since 1993.
-Before that, she was a public library children’s librarian.
+Mrs. Chris Akin has been the media specialist since 1994.
+Before that, she was a children’s librarian in public libraries .
 Mrs. Akin earned her bachelor’s and library degrees from the University of Michigan, and received her media specialist certification from Georgia College.
-Mrs. Akin enjoys reading, traveling, and walking her dog.

 Mrs. Lee Armstrong is a part time teacher in the Student Success Center.
 She attended Huntingdon College in Montgomery, Alabama and Georgia Southern College.
 She received a Master’s Degree from Mercer University.
 She is certified to teach Early Childhood, Middle Grades, and Special Education Pre School.
 Mrs. Armstrong taught in Warner Robins, Ga. for 18 years, then taught in Bibb County for 12 years.
 After retiring, she worked part time as an Early Intervention Teacher until going to work at Saint Joseph’s.
 Her interests include spending time with her family, reading, and gardening.